LLM-VA: Resolving the Jailbreak-Overrefusal Trade-off via Vector Alignment: Methodology

 To align vectors at each layer, we must first identify them.
 Prior work~\citep{zou2023representation,sheng2025alphasteer,cao2025scans} extracts the answer vector from the residual flow at the final layer.
 However, since the residual flow aggregates contributions from all preceding layers, modifying individual layer weights cannot directly control the final-layer vector.
 To enable layer-wise weight modification, we instead extract vectors from each layer's output.

 At each layer, we train two linear SVMs to find hyperplanes separating (1) benign vs.\ toxic inputs, and (2) answered vs.\ refused samples.
 We use SVMs because they provide interpretable linear decision boundaries: the normal vector of the maximum-margin hyperplane directly yields the control vector, and the margin maximization ensures robustness.
+Compared to a simple mean-difference direction~\citep{zou2023representation,sheng2025alphasteer}, the SVM normal vector is determined primarily by support vectors---samples near the decision boundary---making it less sensitive to extreme points and heavy-tailed feature distributions.
 The SVMs minimize~\citep{cortes1995support}:

 where $o^{(l)}_i$ is the output of layer $l$ for input $i$, $y_i \in \{-1, 1\}$ is the label ($+1$ for benign/answer, and $-1$ for toxic/refuse), $C > 0$ is a regularization parameter, and $\zeta_i \ge 0$ are slack variables.
 We omit the bias term $b_{svm}$ because our empirical analysis shows that decision hyperplanes pass through the origin.
 This simplifies the subsequent alignment formulation and implementation.